hiraqdev/base-gorest/README.md

 ```
 WARNING

-You have to install glide!
+You have to install dep!
 ```

 ```
-glide up
+dep ensure
 ```

 # Routes